Sukhoi Su35

 The Su-35, in contrast, heavily relied on data linkages to communicate with airborne command units.
 On the other hand, Egypt’s Rafale fleet, equipped with SPECTRA technology, can operate independently in dangerous situations.

 Both technical difficulties and political pressure from Washington influenced Cairo’s decision.
-T The U.S. informed Egypt that it might face sanctions under the Countering America’s Adversaries Through Sanctions Act (CAATSA).
+The U.S. informed Egypt that it might face sanctions under the Countering America’s Adversaries Through Sanctions Act (CAATSA).
 Cairo could not ignore this risk because Egypt receives over $1 billion in U.S. military funding each year.

 Indonesia had already cancelled its order for Su-35s in 2018 due to similar pressure from the U.S. Two years later, Egypt repeated this action and sent the ordered planes to Iran.
 However, since then, Russia has had trouble delivering the Su-35 engines due to the war in Ukraine and other production issues.

-Egypt Looks to China and France for the next generation of fighters
+Egypt Turns to China and France

 Egypt is now focusing more on French and Chinese systems since the Su-35 is no longer an option.
 The Dassault Rafale continues to demonstrate its effectiveness in the Egyptian Air Force.
-The Su-35 has the best performance in both air superiority and precision attack roles, thanks to its RBE2 AESA radar and SCALP cruise missile compatibility.
+The Rafale has the best performance in both air superiority and precision attack roles, thanks to its RBE2 AESA radar and SCALP cruise missile compatibility.

 Egypt’s military strategy also includes a desire to learn more about unmanned aerial systems (UAS).
 Turkey’s Bayraktar TB2 and China’s Wing Loong II are examples of platforms capable of conducting surveillance and strikes at lower operational expenses.